A former winner of the British Boys' Amateur Championship, Otaegui is back in The Open four years after his debut at Royal Portrush.

-Two years before that he was part of the Europe side at the Junior Ryder Cup in Kentucky and just before his 18th birthday he represented Spain in the Eisenhower Trophy World Team Championship.
+He is now a four-time winner on the DP World Tour and was part of the Europe side at the Junior Ryder Cup in Kentucky.
+Just before his 18th birthday, he represented Spain in the 2010 Eisenhower Trophy World Team Championship.

 His second win came last season at the Belgian Knock-out, which after 36 holes of stroke play became another match play event.

 Further victories have come in the 2020 Scottish Championship – he beat Matt Wallace by four at Fairmont St Andrews – and in October 2022, he added the Estrella Damm Andalucia Masters at Valderrama by a massive six-stroke margin over Joakim Lagergren.